kickitharder/Meade-LX200-Classic-Emulator/README.md

 Other features include:

 1) Emulation of the LX200's CCD port using pins A0 to A3 on the Arduino to read directional pulse (see source code)
-2) Provision of a second serial port, just like on a real LX200's RS232 port!
+2) Provision of a second serial port, just like on a real LX200's RS232 ports!

 Keith Rickard
 10 July 2023